bearded-giant/Do-It.nvim/DEVELOPER.md

-# DoIt.nvim Plugin Development Guide
+# Do-It.nvim Plugin Development Guide

-This guide explains how to set up a development environment for the DoIt plugin.
+This guide explains how to set up a development environment for the Do-It.nvim plugin.
 It assumes you're already familiar with the basics of Docker, Lua, and Neovim plugin development.

 ## Prerequisites